Maintaining Strong Media Relations

 • Media outlets research everything.
 They will catch errors and all credibility will be gone.

-• Don't promise command that a journalist will report on a story in a manner that the command most desires.
+• Don't promise command that a journalist will report on a story in a manner the command most desires.

 Don't Spill the Beans